 - Daily emphasis on individual skill development, team play, and more

-Fisher, the University of Nebraska's top assistant for two seasons, and former head coach for Wyoming between 1998-2003, became USD's third head coach dating back to the program's inception in 1978-79.
-She took over for Kathy Marpe who stepped down after directing the program for 25 years.
+Before coming to USD, Fisher was the University of Nebraska's top assistant for two seasons, and the head coach for Wyoming between 1998-2003.
+She became USD's third head coach dating back to the program's inception in 1978-79.
+She took over for Kathy Marpe, who stepped down after directing the program for 25 years.

 In five seasons as the head coach at Wyoming, Cindy Fisher compiled a 59-81 record.
 However, Fisher's accomplishments at Wyoming go well beyond her overall coaching record.
 Cindy Fisher's Cowgirl teams showed improvement in each of her five seasons, culminating with an 18-12 mark in 2002-03.
 The 18 wins were the school's most victories since 1989-90.
 She also led the Cowgirls to their first postseason appearance since 1989-90 with a trip to the 2003 WNIT, where Wyoming notched a first-round win over Montana.
 The WNIT win over Montana marked the first postseason victory in Wyoming women's basketball history.
 Her 2001-2002 team at Wyoming finished No. 1 in the country in academic excellence with a team GPA of 3.486.